Emilia Romagna Slow | Longobarda – Romea Strata Nonantolana Way

 by Walter Manni /// January 5, 2023 Estimated reading time: 4minutes

-The Romea Strata Way is the name given to a series of age-old ways from central and eastern Europe to the north-eastern gateway to the Italian peninsula and the city of Rome.
+Romea Strata Way is the name given to a series of old pathways that from central and eastern Europe lead to the north-eastern border of the Italian peninsula and all the way to the city of Rome.

-The routes down from Poland, the Czech Republic and Austria crossed the Alps near Tarvisio; those from the Balkans, Hungary and Slovenia came through Gorizia, while the roads from Croatia ended up in the city of Trieste.
-They were all part of the ancient Romea Strata Way, although they were all known by different names in the areas that they traversed.
+The routes coming down from Poland, the Czech Republic and Austria crossed the Alpine border near Tarvisio; the routes coming from the Balkans, Hungary and Slovenia passed through the town of Gorizia, while those coming from Croatia passed through the town of Trieste.
+All of them were part of the ancient Romea Strata routes, although locally they were given different names depending on the territories they crossed along the way.

-From there, the way passed through the village of Bondeno and marched across the Po valley plain to Nonantola Abbey, where it began the climb to Vignola and Spilamberto castles and Rocca Malatina and Frignano Natural Parks, before reaching its Apennine peak at Arcane Cross pass.
-From here, the path descended to Pistoia, Fucecchio, and San Miniato, where it was reunited with the Via Francigena.
+Whichever European country the pilgrims left from and whichever of the seven different routes of the Romea Strata they chose to follow, all of them, once they had crossed the river Po, converged in Emilia Romagna at Badia Polesine.
+From there, the path passed through the village of Bondeno and then across the Po Valley to Nonantola Abbey, where it began the climb to the Vignola and Spilamberto castles, the Rocca Malatina and the Frignano Natural Parks, before reaching the Apennine peak at the Croce Arcana pass.
+From here, the path descended to Pistoia, Fucecchio, and San Miniato, where it rejoined the Via Francigena.

 The Romea Strata Way is now a great route that connects cultures, histories, and religions from eastern Europe to central Italy, through places of great historical and spiritual importance.
 It is both a trip through the historic heart of Italy and a journey of discovery among some of the most significant Christian sites in the whole country.